hupe1980/vecgo/docs/architecture.md

 - OS page cache handles hot vectors
 - Lazy loading (only read what you need)
 - Supports datasets larger than RAM
+- **Crash Safety**: Immutable files are never corrupted by crashes.

 ---